 The pressure to perform – why taking a break is good for the soul

-So, sometimes I go a little longer than I’d like between blog or social media posts – and it doesn’t faze me one bit.
+So, sometimes I go a little longer than I’d like between blog or social media posts – and it doesn’t phase me one bit.

 Some may be horrified by this: “you’re trying to grow a business and promote yourself; shouldn’t you be doing this every day?”
 Yep, I get it.
 Initially, I did feel a little guilty, especially because I’m told by so many people in seminars, webinars, and articles that consistency and persistence are vital for growth.
 Yes, it is, but what about pressure, performance anxiety and feeling overwhelmed?
 How do we balance the drive to grow v the sense of being completely overwhelmed with the “to-do” list?